Authentic Lessons for 21st Century Learning

 Evaluate

-Display slide 29.
-Have students pick one of the lakes other than Tecumseh Lake and then use their model to explain their lake’s water clarity.
-Emphasize that students must reference the evidence that supports their model.
+Display slide 30.
+Have each student choose one of the four lakes, other than Tecumseh Lake, and use their model to explain their chosen lake’s water clarity.
+Emphasize that students must reference evidence that supports their model.

-Students may choose to deliver their explanation as a paragraph, a storyboard, a stop-motion animation, or a video.
-Have students present their explanations or curate them for other students to watch/read independently (e.g., Gallery Walk, Padlet, school LMS).
-After completing their own explanation, students should evaluate one or more peer explanations.
+Have students deliver their explanations as a written paragraph, storyboard, stop-motion animation, or video.
+Have them present their explanations or curate them for other students to view using a tech tool like Padlet, your school LMS, or an activity like a Gallery Walk.
+After viewing their peers’ explanations, students should evaluate their classmates’ presentations.

 Resources